 We have incurred significant net losses since our inception, have only recently begun to generate revenue from product sales and have financed our operations principally through private placements and public offerings of our securities, federal grants and proceeds from licenses.
-Our net losses were \$60.5 million and \$110.1 million for the years ended December 31, 2022 and 2021, respectively.
-We had an accumulated deficit of \$203.2 million and \$142.7 million as of December 31, 2022 and 2021, respectively.
+Our net losses were \$65.8 million and \$60.5 million for the years ended December 31, 2023 and 2022, respectively.
+We had an accumulated deficit of \$269.0 million and \$203.2 million as of December 31, 2023 and 2022, respectively.
 These losses have resulted primarily from costs incurred in connection with research and development activities, costs incurred in connection with commercializing FYARRO and general and administrative costs associated with our operations.
-We have only one product approved for commercial sale which generated net product sales of \$15.2 million for the year ended December 31, 2022, and we continue to incur significant selling, general and administrative expenses as well as research and development expenses related to our ongoing operations.
+We have only one product approved for commercial sale which generated net product sales of \$24.4 million and \$15.2 million for the years ended December 31, 2023 and 2022, respectively, and we continue to incur significant selling, general and administrative expenses as well as research and development expenses related to our ongoing operations.
 As a result, we expect to continue to incur significant operating expenses for the foreseeable future due to the cost of commercializing FYARRO, research and development, including identifying and designing additional product candidates and conducting preclinical studies and clinical trials, and the regulatory approval process for FYARRO and any future product candidates.
 We expect our expenses, and the potential for losses, to increase substantially as we commercialize FYARRO, continue to conduct clinical trials of FYARRO and seek to expand our pipeline.
 The amount of our future expenses and potential losses is uncertain.

 Even if we succeed in commercializing FYARRO for its approved advanced malignant PEComa indication, and if we succeed in receiving regulatory approval for and commercializing FYARRO in additional indications and any future product candidates, we expect to continue to incur significant expenses and increasing operating losses over the next several years and for the foreseeable future.
-The net losses we incur may fluctuate significantly from quarter to quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
-The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
-Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our working capital, our ability to fund the commercialization of FYARRO, the development of FYARRO for additional indications and any future product candidates, our ability to achieve and maintain profitability and the performance of our stock.
+The net losses we incur may fluctuate significantly from quarter-to-quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
+The size of our future net losses will depend, in part, on the rate of future growth of our revenues and expenses.
+Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our working capital, our ability to fund the continued commercialization of FYARRO, the development of FYARRO for additional indications and any future product candidates, our ability to achieve and maintain profitability and the performance of our stock price.

-Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve several objectives relating to the discovery, development and commercialization of our product candidates.
+Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve several objectives relating to the discovery, development and commercialization of FYARRO and other product candidates that we may develop in the future.